JoeDralliam/Sysdig/README.txt

   the program in a order induced by the dependancies (topological sort).

+### Choices
+- An array of value is associated to each `RAM` or `ROM` instruction in the netlist.
+That is, two different instructions (in the netlist) will refer to two different memories.

 ### Difficulties encountered

 - As the ram has to be modified inplace (it would be too costly to copy), a first pass computes the values of all the variables (the value of a ram is the value at read_address before any write happens)